lottenoorlander/game-client/README.md

 In order to play you will need to signin and login.
 After that you can make a gameroom, join it and play once two people have joined.

-Robo Rally was built in a little over a week as a part of the codaisseur academy course
+Robo Rally was built in a little over a week as a part of the codaisseur academy course.
+The trello board used can be found [here](https://trello.com/b/Hym6fuj6/game-app)

 ## Getting Started
 - clone both git repositories.
 The github for the backend can be found [here](https://github.com/lottenoorlander/game-server)